Exabyte-io/documentation/docs/tutorials/dft/vibrational/phonons.md

 ## Submit Job

 Before [submitting](../../../jobs/actions/run.md) the [job](../../../jobs/overview.md), the user should click on the ["Compute" tab](../../../jobs-designer/compute-tab.md) of [Job Designer](../../../jobs-designer/overview.md) and examine the [compute parameters](../../../infrastructure/compute/parameters.md) included therein.

-Silicon is a small structure, so 4 CPUs and 1 minute of calculation runtime should be sufficient.
+Phonon calculations are quite computationally expensive and therefore, despite Silicon being a small structure, the user should account for at least 45 minutes of calculation runtime executed on 16 compute cores for example.

 ## Examine Final Results

 When all [unit](../../../workflows/components/units.md) computations are complete at the end of Job execution, switching to the [Results tab](../../../jobs/ui/results-tab.md) of [Job Viewer](../../../jobs/ui/viewer.md) will show the [phonon lattice vibrations](../../../properties-directory/non-scalar/phonon-dispersions.md) of silicon, plotted as a dispersion curve as a function of the special [q-point path](../../../models/auxiliary-concepts/reciprocal-space/paths.md) chosen in the preceding steps.

-The plot for the [Phonon Density of States](../../../properties-directory/non-scalar/phonon-dos.md) can also be retrieved in the [Results tab](../../../jobs/ui/results-tab.md), directly below the dispersion curve.
+The plot for the [Phonon Density of States](../../../properties-directory/non-scalar/phonon-dos.md) can also be retrieved in the [Results tab](../../../jobs/ui/results-tab.md), directly above the dispersion curve.

 ## Animation

 We demonstrate the above-mentioned steps involved in the creation and execution of a phonon lattice vibration computation on silicon, using the [Quantum ESPRESSO](../../../software-directory/modeling/quantum-espresso/overview.md) simulation engine, in the following animation.

 <div class="video-wrapper">
-<iframe class="gifffer" width="100%" height="100%" src="https://www.youtube.com/embed/3ekwtYJyj4w" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe class="gifffer" width="100%" height="100%" src="https://www.youtube.com/embed/em55roTB7fc" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>